The Comic: Production

 In his autobiography, Carl Reiner said that he wrote the film as a vehicle for Van Dyke, who had often expressed the wish on the set of their TV show The Dick Van Dyke Show that he had been working at the same time as comedy legends such as his hero Stan Laurel.

 Reiner loosely patterned the story of Bright's career downfall on the real-life travails of a number of early film actors, primarily Buster Keaton, who likewise saw his Hollywood success falter as filmgoers' tastes changed and he fell into alcoholism.

 Some details parallel the experiences of silent comedians Harry Langdon and Harold Lloyd, as well as the film's co-star Mickey Rooney.

 Van Dyke said in a 2025 interview he would go out with the crew with a 16mm camera and "look for things to do."
 He continued, "If a fire engine went by, I jumped on it.
 We had reams of footage that unfortunately disappeared.
 Just fun things we did out in public."
-To give the footage a vintage appearance, Van Dyke said the crew took all the film out in his backyard and dragged over the grass.
+To give the footage a vintage appearance, Van Dyke said the crew took all the film out in his backyard and dragged it over the grass.